Natasha Johns-Messenger: Exhibitions

-Johns-Messenger's exhibitions have taken place in Japan, Bogota, China, The Netherlands, Taiwan and USA.
-Her public works can be seen all over the world, with her most recent work Alterview, which was commissioned by Percent For Art and the New York Department of Cultural Affairs, permanently located at Hunters Point, New York.

-Other exhibitions include Yellow, 2011, at ACCA, The Australian Centre for Contemporary Art, Melbourne; Through to You, "Freedom-American Sculpture" The Hague (Den Haag), The Netherlands; Of Water, 2008, Gallery of Modern Art (GOMA), Brisbane; ISCP Open Studio Exhibition, ISCP, New York and Trappenhuis (Stairwell) Installation, Den Haag Sculptuur, Escher Museum, Netherlands; NEW06 at ACCA; Primavera 2004, Museum of Contemporary Art Australia (MCA), in Sydney; and Drift at the Perth Institute of Contemporary Arts (PICA) in Perth, Australia.
+Other exhibitions include Yellow, 2011, at ACCA, The Australian Centre for Contemporary Art, Melbourne; Through to You, "Freedom-American Sculpture" The Hague (Den Haag), The Netherlands; Of Water, 2008, Gallery of Modern Art (GOMA), Brisbane; ISCP Open Studio Exhibition, ISCP, New York and Trappenhuis (Stairwell) Installation, Den Haag Sculptuur, Escher Museum, Netherlands.

 The 2020 Adelaide//International exhibition at the Samstag Museum in Adelaide centred around an installation called Somewhere Other by John Wardle Architects in collaboration with Johns-Messenger.
 It had also been Australia's entry in the 2018 Venice Architecture Biennale.
 Due to run from 28 February to 12 June, the exhibition was cut short by the closure of the Samstag in March 2020 owing to the COVID-19 pandemic in Australia.